Could England's Football Loss Be Cricket's Gain?

 England’s progress in the last 12 months couldn’t have come at a better time for them and the sport – almost literally.
 Following their Ashes success, significant improvement in the One-Day game which has culminated with a rare bilateral series win over Australia and the ICC World Twenty20 success, it seems that more and more sports fans are being won over by Andrew Strauss’s men.

-All the more so since England’s footballers put in the kind of dismal World Cup performance that hardcore cricket fans have been all too used to seeing from the men in blue, particularly since their run to the final in 1992.
+All the more so since England’s footballers put in the kind of dismal World Cup performance that hardcore cricket fans have been all too used to seeing from the men in blue, particularly since their in 1992.

 The footballers’ efforts have been pilloried in the press, on social networks and in pubs and clubs up and down the country and with fans desperate to support a winning team, they are instead switching their support to the England cricketers.